No matter how excited your child is to start college, it's likely they have some worries as well.

 Procrastination may reveal several different flavors of anxiety, including:

 - Feeling overwhelmed.
-Your child may not know where to start to begin getting ready.
+Your child may not know where to start getting ready.
 If that's the case, you can help by breaking down the herculean task of "packing everything you need for college" into smaller, more manageable chunks.
 For example, start by looking at some pre-made checklists.
 Make an inventory of what you have in the house and what you need to buy.
 Just getting started can relieve the feeling of being overwhelmed.

 - Not wanting to face the fact that they're leaving.
 On a subconscious level, your child may be avoiding preparing for college as a way to push away feelings of sadness or fear.
 That is, they don't really have to face what's coming next if they don't start packing.
 If you think that's true for your child, try to help them focus on feelings of excitement instead.
 For example, helping them plan some cool dorm room decor may help them visualize the positive aspects of going away.